folio-org/folio-org.github.io/source-code/index.md

 code in the `raml-module-builder` repository.

 * [okapi](https://github.com/folio-org/okapi) --
-Okapi API Gateway proxy/discovery/deployment service
+Okapi API Gateway proxy/discovery/deployment service.

 * [raml-module-builder](https://github.com/folio-org/raml-module-builder) --
-framework facilitating easy module creation based on RAML files
+framework facilitating easy module creation based on RAML files.

 * [mod-circulation](https://github.com/folio-org/mod-circulation) --
 circulation demo based on the raml-module-builder and a set of RAML and JSON schemas.
 Represents some of the necessary circulation functionality against a Mongo DB.

 * [mod-acquistions](https://github.com/folio-org/mod-acquisitions) --
-demo acquisitions module exposing acq apis and objects based on the raml-module-builder framework against MongoDB
+demo acquisitions module exposing acq apis and objects based on the raml-module-builder framework against MongoDB.

 * [mod-acquistions-postgres](https://github.com/folio-org/mod-acquisitions-postgres) --
-demo acquisitions module exposing acq apis and objects based on the raml-module-builder framework implemented with async postgres client
+demo acquisitions module exposing acq apis and objects based on the raml-module-builder framework implemented with async postgres client.

 * [mod-configuration](https://github.com/folio-org/mod-configuration) --
-demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a mongoDB async implementation
+demo configuration module based on the raml-module-builder and a set of raml and json schemas backed by a mongoDB async implementation.

 * [mod-auth](https://github.com/folio-org/mod-auth) --
-Prototype of a JWT auth module for FOLIO
+Prototype of a JWT auth module for FOLIO.

 * [mod-metadata](https://github.com/folio-org/mod-metadata) --
-Initial work on a Folio metadata store and related knowledge base / cataloguing concepts
+Initial work on a Folio metadata store and related knowledge base / cataloguing concepts.

 ## Client-side